berg2043/Acronym-Generator/README.md

 Pressing heart will favorite an acronym or word list if the user is logged in or prompt the user to log in.

-Pressing the flag will send the word to be reviewd by the admin to see if it is a real word or not.
+Pressing the flag will send the word to be reviewed by the admin to see if it is a real word or not.

-Users are able to review thier favorites to remove or edit the words there.
+Users are able to review their favorites to remove or edit the words there.

 ## Built With